fbpx

 If a group of people inherit under the laws of intestacy (for example the deceased’s natural children), but one or more of the group died before the deceased, then the equal share that should have passed to them will move on a generation to their natural children.
 If they had no children, then the pot is shared amongst the surviving siblings.

 It is abundantly clear that these rules are capable of bringing about some injustice in this modern society.
 The laws of intestacy do not make any provision for the unmarried partner.
 Whilst the rules do allow adopted children to be treated as though they are natural children, step-children receive no provision whatsoever.
+Our solicitors can sometimes assist by way of an Inheritance Act claim instead, but it is unfortunate that the laws do not automatically make provision here.
+Grandchildren will not inherit anything unless their parent, a child of the deceased, has already died.

 If you expected to receive provision from a loved one’s estate, but we’re prevented by the laws of intestacy, we may be able to help you.
 Contact us today to see if we can help you claim on a No Win No Fee basis.